Fetching Cody

 Fetching Cody is a 2005 Canadian drama/science-fiction film, written and directed by David Ray.

-Location of Movie

-The film takes place in Vancouver's Downtown Eastside.
+The film is set in Vancouver's Downtown Eastside and features local drag queen Robert Kaiser in a supporting role.

-Plot of Movie
+Plot

 The film follows the story of Art Frankel (played by Jay Baruchel), as he desperately tries to save his girlfriend Cody Wesson (Sarah Lind), who is in the hospital after an overdose on drugs.

 Art discovers a time machine, and decides to use it to save Cody, by attempting to rewrite her past.

-Supporting Cast

-The film features local drag queen Robert Kaiser as Sabrina.